Plaintext-Scale Fair Data Exchange: Background

 \subsection{KZG Polynomial Commitments}

 The KZG polynomial commitment scheme~\cite{KateZG10} provides a cryptographic method for succinctly committing to polynomials and efficiently generating evaluation proofs.
 It leverages pairing-based cryptography to achieve constant-size commitments and evaluation proofs, independently of the polynomial degree.
+Formally, KZG consists of the following algorithms: